 5.1.2.
 If complaints are not resolved it needs to be escalated to the Head office level within 7 days.

 5.2.
 Head Office:

 5.3.1.
-All complaints directly received at Head Office through letter, email, phone call or through Regional Office to be addressed weekly by a team consisting of Audit Head, GM Ops and Managing Director.
-They would be responsible to do thorough analysis of the complaints and ensure necessary instructions are given to various teams for speedy redressal and follow up till final redressal of the complaint.
+All complaints directly received at Head Office through a letter, email, phone call, or through Regional Office to be addressed weekly by a team consisting of Audit Head, GM Ops, and Managing Director.
+They would be responsible to do a thorough analysis of the complaints and ensure necessary instructions are given to various teams for speedy redressal and follow-up till the final redressal of the complaint.

 5.3.3.
 They are also responsible to compile the monthly Grievance Redressal report received from regional offices and Head Offices and present it to the Grievance Redressal Officer in the Committee held monthly tentatively on the second Saturday of the month.